assemblyorg/keepInventory/README.md

 ### Permissions:
 - keepinventory.command.self -> Permission to use /keepInventory
-- keepinventory.command.other -> Permission to use /keepInventory for others
+- keepinventory.command.other -> Permission to use /keepInventory on others

 ---